astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 We create a file that contains SQL statements for creating the database table<!-- \index{database} -->.
 So that these statements are called, we add the name of the file later in the manifest.

 Besides the `id`, which we use to make the element uniquely findable and the name `name`, which is optional and names the item in our extension, there is the alias `alias`.
 The latter prepares the data for routing, among other things.
 Imagine a system URL like `http://www.example.com/index.php?option=com_foos&view=foo&id=1`.
 This is not very readable for humans.
 Machines like search engines also process such a URL poorly.
 A textual description is mandatory.
 In Joomla this is done with the help of the alias.
 This can be defined by the user.
-So that the text for the URL contains only valid characters, there are automatic processes in the background processing of Joomla.<!-- \index{alias} --><!-- \index{Search Engine Friendly (SEF)!alias} -->
+So that the alias text for the URL contains only valid characters, there are automatic processes in the background processing of Joomla.<!-- \index{alias} --><!-- \index{Search Engine Friendly (SEF)!alias} -->

 With `CREATE TABLE IF NOT EXISTS ...` we create the database table if it does not already exist.
 With `INSERT INTO ...` we store sample contents in the database table.
 In a real extension, I would not add sample data via the SQL file during installation.
 In Joomla 4, a plugin of the type `sampledata` is a good choice.
 For inspiration you can find plugins in Joomla in the directory `plugins/sampledata`.